randomnoun/sql-explainerator/README.md

 ![](https://raw.githubusercontent.com/randomnoun/sql-explainerator/master/src/site/resources/img/sakila-7g.png)

-The images are in SVG form, although you can also generate HTML output which wraps the SVG.
+The images are SVG, although you can also generate HTML output which wraps the SVG.

 ## Why would anyone want to do that  ?